studentiz/dpi/data/README.md

-The dataset participating in "Single-cell multimodal modeling with deep parametric inference" can be downloaded at [DPI data warehouse](http://101.34.64.251:88/)
+The dataset participating in "Modeling and analyzing single-cell multimodal data with deep parametric inference" can be downloaded at [DPI data warehouse](http://101.34.64.251:88/)